Laddow Rocks walk to Black Hill from Crowden is a great quieter route in the Peak District.

 However, if there’s been heavy rain then it’s likely you’ll get pretty wet feet.
 You can either attempt to use the stones to make mini stepping stones or just go for it and walk through the water!

-Once you’ve negotiated the water crossing eventually you’ll go through a gate that then leads you on a mostly flagstoned path.
+Once you’ve negotiated the water crossings eventually, you’ll go through a gate that leads you to a mostly flagstoned path, winding gradually uphill.

-This section seems particularly bleak, you can see nothing for miles, but it’s also very peaceful (unless it’s a windy day).
-You now simply follow the path all the way to the trig point that marks Black Hill (known as the Holme Moss trig point).
+This section can seem bleak, you can see nothing for miles, but it’s also very peaceful (unless it’s a windy day).
+You follow the path all the way to the trig point that marks Black Hill (known as the Holme Moss trig point).

 Stage 3 – Black Hill to Crowden